danjac/sightings/README.md

-Sample application using Django Rest Framework + PostgreSQL backend and ReactJS frontend.
+Sample application playing with Docker, Flask and VueJS.